Affordable Golf Handicaps for All

 Please refer to our Scoring FAQs for what details are required on your initial scorecards.

-Regardless, obtaining your GOLF Link number will take just a few days (it can be sooner - we aim to complete new registrations as fast as possible).
+Regardless, obtaining your GOLF ID will take just a few days (it can be sooner - we aim to complete new registrations as fast as possible).
 Once issued, you can immediately enter in competitions!

-If competing in a competition or club day, submit your card at the club and they will load your score into GOLF Link.
+If competing in a competition or club day, submit your card at the club and they will load your score into the system, or (if available, submit through the Golf Australia App).

 Golf Australia maintains a Player’s Personal Liability Insurance Policy for all members of affiliated golf clubs and facilities.